PrajwalaY26/MediVision/README.md

 - AI-driven medicine identification through image recognition
 - Text-to-speech support to assist visually impaired individuals
 - A multilingual chatbot that can interactively fetch medical information
-- An articles repository for reliable medical insights
 - A medicine tracking system with reminders based on meal schedules
-- Real-time voice transcription to capture doctor consultations
 - A prescription analyzer for easy extraction of medicine names
-- An emergency panic button that can immediately contact ambulance services
 - Optional login/signup for saving browsing history and personalized reminders

 ## 5. Objectives